 Suppose a woman goes to her gynecologist complaining about pain in her pelvis.
 She is given the option of getting an ultrasound exam that does not include an OB component.

 Unfortunately, doctors discovered that she was pregnant during the examination.
 Now, how would this scenario be repotted?
-Because only what has been done should be coded, the doctor does the Non-OB exam in this case.
+The doctor does the Non-OB exam in this case because only what has been done should be coded.